nafeesa46/SkillLab2_Embedded_TeamEncoders/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The minimum usable version of the project includes:
+~Input of current and target coordinates
+~Computation of displacement vector (dx, dy) ~CORDIC-based calculation of angle and distance
+~Basic visualization of movement on a grid
+~Display of numerical outputs
+This version demonstrates the core concept of FPGA-based navigation computation.

 ## 4.3 Stretch Features

 What features are nice to have but not essential?

+~Closed-loop navigation system
+~Sensor integration (IMU / encoders)
+~Obstacle detection and avoidance
+~Autonomous path planning

 ---